morganross/FilePromptForge/ARCHIVE_FLOW.md

   - Standard prompt content: [`filepromptforge/test/prompts/standard_prompt.txt`](filepromptforge/test/prompts/standard_prompt.txt:1)
   - Test inputs: [`filepromptforge/test/input/`](filepromptforge/test/input)

-9) Migration plan (phases)
-- Phase 0: Archive current code as an immutable snapshot (so you can revert)
-- Phase 1: Create a minimal, clean repository with a simplified architecture
-- Phase 2: Implement a lightweight CLI and a mock backend
-- Phase 3: Write end-to-end tests with deterministic mocks
-- Phase 4: Gradually deprecate the old codebase and replace references
-- Phase 5: Document how to run tests and how to extend with real providers

 10) Acceptance criteria for the rebuild
 - The pipeline can load prompts, read inputs, and write outputs without contacting external APIs